Farama-Foundation/ViZDoom/doc/DoomGame.md

 | :--    | :--                                              |
 | Python | `void set_doom_scenario_path(str filePath)`      |

-Sets path to additional scenario file (wad format).
+Sets the path to an additional scenario file (wad format).
+If not provided, the default Doom single-player maps will be loaded.

 Default value: ""